binmian/levikno/docs/GettingStarted.md

 	lvn::renderInit(&renderInfo);
 ```
-Levikno has the function ```checkPhysicalDeviceSupport``` to check if a physical device is supported by checking if the device has the required extensions.
+The function ```checkPhysicalDeviceSupport``` checks if a physical device is supported, if the device has the required extensions the function will return on success.
 In the example above, we iterate through the list of physical devices until a physical device is found that is supported.
-Note that if a physical device is not suitable or a requirement is missing from the physical device such as an extension or feature, Levikno will return on failure.
+Note that if a physical device is not suitable or a requirement is missing from the physical device such as an extension or feature, the function will return on failure.

 ### Creating Window
 Like creating any other object, we first declare the create info struct: